JonathanBallard/X4_RKI-ShipSpecialization/README.md

     <li> Tax on Egosoft Forums: <a href="https://forum.egosoft.com/memberlist.php?mode=viewprofile&u=462345">asgardschosen</a>
 </ul>

+<div style="width: 80%; color: white; background-color: #123405; font-weight: bold; padding: 12px 12px; margin: 30px,0px,5px,0px;"><font size="3">Nexus Mods Description:  </font></div>
+RKI-SS organizes some hand-picked small ships into specialized classes, including 2 newly created classes of light reconnaissance ship: Vedettes and Scanners.
+These ships then receive enhancements ranging from moderate to superb, based on the designated roles of their new classification.
+Several QoL changes too.
+All enhancements are balanced for VRO.

 <div style="width: 80%; color: white; background-color: #795A7F; font-weight: bold; padding: 12px 12px; margin: 30px,0px,15px,0px;"><font size="4">Legal:  </font></div>

 If anyone wishes to modify any portion of this mod, they may do so, so long as they credit my work, and the work of others, where appropriate.
 I will include the people to credit directly below this heading.